In honour of Mother’s Day on Sunday, I thought I’d take the opportunity to

 Gently rinse any dirt from radishes and radish tops.
 Thinly slice radishes.
 Coursely chop radish tops in 2cm/1inch chunks.

 In a bowl, sprinkle radishes and tops with salt, massage with your hands until the juice starts to flow.
-Pack it into a small jar, top with enough water to make sure the vegetables are submerged.
+Pack it into a small jar, pressing down hard enough to make sure the vegetables are submerged under the brine.

 Put a lid on the jar and let sit at room temperature for two to three days, then transfer to the fridge.